chrthomsen/pygrametl/docs/examples/dimensions.rst

 file while using an in-memory cache for lookup.
 To support this the RDBMS are not allowed to modify the rows in any way, as this would make the cache and the database table inconsistent.
-Another aspect of :class:`.BulkDimension` is that :meth:`update` and :meth:`getbyvals` calls :meth:`endload` which inserts all rows stored in the file into the database using a user-defined bulk loading function.
+Another aspect of :class:`.BulkDimension` is that :meth:`.BulkDimension.update` and :meth:`.BulkDimension.getbyvals` calls :meth:`.BulkDimension.endload` which inserts all rows stored in the file into the database using a user-defined bulk loading function.
 Thus, calling these functions often will negate the benefit of bulk loading.
-The method :meth:`getbykey` also forces :class:`.BulkDimension` to bulk load by default but can use the cache if :attr:`.cachefullrows` is enabled at the cost of additional memory. :meth:`lookup` and :meth:`ensure` will always use the cache and does not invoke any database operations as :class:`.BulkDimension` never evicts rows from its cache.
+The method :meth:`.BulkDimension.getbykey` also forces :class:`.BulkDimension` to bulk load by default but can use the cache if :attr:`.cachefullrows` is enabled at the cost of additional memory. :meth:`.BulkDimension.lookup` and :meth:`.BulkDimension.ensure` will always use the cache and does not invoke any database operations as :class:`.BulkDimension` never evicts rows from its cache.
 If the dimension is too large to be cached in memory, the class :class:`.CachedBulkDimension` should be used instead as it supports bulk loading using a finite cache.
 To support bulk loading from a file on disk, multiple additional parameters have been added to :class:`.BulkDimension` constructor.
 These provide control over the temporary file used to store rows, such as specific delimiters and the number of rows to be bulk loaded.
 All of these parameters have a default value except for :attr:`.bulkloader`.
 This parameter must be passed a function to be called for each set of rows to be bulk loaded, this is necessary as the exact way to perform bulk loading differs from RDBMS to RDBMS.

 .. py:function:: func(name, attributes, fieldsep, rowsep, nullval, filehandle):